 Narada Falls Trail is a 2.4 mile moderately trafficked out and back trail located near Paradise Inn, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, nature trips, and snowshoeing and is accessible from June until October.
+The trail is primarily used for hiking, nature trips, and snowshoeing and is best used from June until October.

 From the Nisqually entranceon Highway 706, 18 miles on Longmire-Paradise Road to the main Paradise Parking area.
 The trail begins at the Lakes Trail trailhead where the lot funnels into a one-way road through Paradise Valley

 An incredibly beautiful hike from Narada Falls to Paradise!